stldo/gatsby-plugin-minify-classnames/README.md

 ### dictionary

+Default: `'bcdfghjklmnpqrstvwxyzBCDFGHJKLMNPQRSTVWXYZ0123456789'`.
+Type:
+`string`.

 Set a custom dictionary to create the minified classnames.
-The generated classnames will always start with letters, so the string must have at least one letter.
-The default value is `'bcdfghjklmnpqrstvwxyzBCDFGHJKLMNPQRSTVWXYZ0123456789'`.
+The generated classnames should always start with letters, so the string must have at least one letter.

 ### enableOnDevelopment

+Default: `false`.
+Type: `boolean`.

 Enable the plugin in development environments.
-The default value is `false`.

 ## License